Using Official ISC Packages for Kea

 ISC-Provided Kea Packages

 Kea binaries are available in several packages.
 RHEL, CentOS, Fedora, Debian, Ubuntu, and Alpine all provide their own Kea packages, which may not be packaged the same way as the ISC-provided packages.
-To avoid confusing ISC packages with those from other distributors, with the exception of FreeRADIUS packages, all ISC packages start with the isc-kea- prefix.
+To avoid confusing ISC packages with those from other distributors, all ISC packages (with the exception of FreeRADIUS packages prior to Kea 2.5.4) start with the isc-kea- prefix.

 Open Source Package Names